kshub97/React/src/Cheetsheet.md

 # If you don’t return Promise.reject(error), the .catch() won’t be triggered properly — it breaks error handling downstream.
 # (Promise.reject(error); ) It forwards the error to the place where the original .catch() is written.

+--------------------------------------------------------FORM------------------------------------------
+# onSubmit on the <form> catches form submission from pressing the button or Enter key.
+# If you put onClick on the button, it only works if button is clicked—not when the user presses Enter

+# 🔹 What is event.preventDefault()?
+This prevents the default browser behavior—which is to reload the page when a form is submitted.
+   🚫 Without it: Page reloads | React app refreshes | You lose all data and state.

+🧠 Summary Analogy: Without onChange, the input won't change even when you type—it's locked.
+   Your form inputs are like employees filling a form. onChange is the messenger who informs React that someone updated the form.
+   React then updates the state so it always has the latest data.
+# If use value ={} React control the input value via state.You must use onChange to update the state.
+# so any change happens to fields react know and update using state if we don't use  then DOM controls it.
+# You can omit value — the form will "work" —
+   …but using value={...} makes it React-style and future-proof ✅

+🔑 Main Difference (why for reset logic need in function but for submit not required ) Submit → affects form submission, not input values.
+Controlled/uncontrolled doesn’t matter.
+Reset → affects input values.
+For controlled inputs, you must reset the state manually; uncontrolled inputs reset automatically.

+----------------------------------UseForm Hook-----------------
+#useForm returns an object, not an array so call it with { } not [] ,  Use object destructuring with {}.

+🔑 Rule of Thumb:
+[] → The hook returns an array (useState).
+{} → The hook returns an object (useForm, useReducer).
+No destructuring → The hook returns a single value (useContext, useRef).

+# register in react-hook-form is the function that connects your input fields to the form state and validation system. (in short react will manage all fields if registered)
+🔹 What register does:
+   Tracks the value of the input (so you don't need useState for every field).
+   Handles validation rules you pass to it (e.g., required, minLength, etc.).
+# ✅ In short: register replaces manual useState and onChange for each field.
+It wires the input into the form’s state.

+#In react-hook-form, watch is used to observe the value of specific fields in real-time as the user types.
+It’s like a live listener for your form fields. || read current values without submitting the form.
+🔹 Watching entire form:
+   const allValues = watch();
+   console.log(allValues); // { name: "...", email: "..." }

+🔹 useForm() from React Hook Form
+Returns helper methods:
+   register → connects inputs to form state. handleSubmit → runs validation & calls your submit function. reset → resets form values. watch → watches input values in real-time. formState.errors → holds validation errors.

+🔹 Why async validate?
+Lets you call APIs (e.g., check if username exists). | Return true if valid, string if invalid.
+#React Hook Form supports async validation, so we can test how it handles API-based rules.
+# ✅ With this Promise, it behaves like: "Wait 1 second → then check if username exists".